Last Updated: January 26, 2025

 - Intermediate Algebra-This includes topics like systems of equations, complex numbers, sequences and patterns, inequalities, functions, matrices, and logarithms.
 It is considered an advanced algebra level, and hence, most grid-in questions come from this part of the syllabus.

-- Number and Quantity: The student must show that they understand both simple and complex number systems, as well as how to reason with numerical quantities in a variety of expression formats, such as vectors, matrices, and expressions with both integer and rational exponents.
+- Number and Quantity- show understanding of both simple and complex number systems, as well as how to reason with numerical quantities in a variety of expression formats, such as vectors, matrices, and expressions with both integer and rational exponents.

-- Geometry: To pass the test, candidates must apply their understanding of solids and shapes to ideas like surface area and volume measurements and congruence and similarity relationships and use trigonometric ratios and equations of conic sections to fill in the missing values in triangles, circles, and other figures as students apply their understanding to composite objects.
+- Geometry- be familiar with concepts like surface area, volume measurements, congruence, and similarity relationships, and use trigonometric ratios and equations of conic sections to find the missing values in triangles, circles, and other figures.

-- Functions: Test takers must exhibit their understanding of function, including its definition, notation, representation, and use, make use of exponential, logarithmic, polynomial, piecewise, linear, and radical, modify and translate functions, as well as decipher and apply crucial graph features.
+- Functions- exhibit understanding of function, including its definition, notation, representation, and use, make use of exponential, logarithmic, polynomial, piecewise, linear, and radical, modify and translate functions, as well as decipher and apply crucial graph features.

-- Statistics & Probability: This section requires test-takers to Describe the distribution's center and spread, utilize and evaluate data collection techniques, recognize and simulate relationships in two-variable data, and determine the probability by identifying the relevant sample spaces.
+- Statistics & Probability- describe the distribution's center and spread, utilize and evaluate data collection techniques, recognize and simulate relationships in two-variable data, and determine the probability by identifying the relevant sample spaces.

-- Trigonometry: This section has not been divided and consists of topics like solving triangles, trigonometric identities, graphs, graphing trigonometric functions, and solving trigonometric equations.
+- Trigonometry- consists of topics like solving triangles, trigonometric identities, graphs, graphing trigonometric functions, and trigonometric equations.
 It mostly appears in the critical thinking part of the paper.

 Reading

-- Key Ideas & Details: In this category, test takers must closely read texts to identify key themes and ideas; accurately summarize information and ideas; demonstrate a grasp of relationships; and draw logical inferences and conclusions, including knowledge of cause-and-effect, sequential, and comparative relationships.
+- Key Ideas & Details- must read texts to identify key themes and ideas; accurately summarize information and ideas; demonstrate a grasp of relationships; and draw logical inferences and conclusions, including knowledge of cause-and-effect, sequential, and comparative relationships.

-- Craft & Structure: Test takers must ascertain the meanings of words and phrases in these questions, examine the rhetorical choices made by the author and the organization of the text, comprehend the goals and viewpoints of the author, evaluate the points of view of the characters, evaluate the rhetorical choices made by the author, distinguish between different perspectives and information sources.
+- Craft & Structure- ascertain the meanings of words and phrases in these questions, examine the rhetorical choices made by the author and the organization of the text, comprehend the goals and viewpoints of the author, evaluate the points of view of the characters, evaluate the rhetorical choices made by the author, distinguish between different perspectives and information sources.

-- Integration of Knowledge & Ideas: Test-takers in this category must comprehend the claims made by authors, distinguish between facts and opinions, and connect disparate texts that are connected by a standard topic by using evidence.
+- Integration of Knowledge & Ideas- comprehend the claims made by authors, distinguish between facts and opinions, and connect disparate texts that are connected by a standard topic by using evidence.
 For some of the questions, they will need to assess the logic and supporting details from multiple sources and analyze how writers put their points across.

-- Visual and Quantitative Information: An element such as a graph, figure, or table that provides information pertinent to the reading task may be included with one passage.
-In the section with these numerical and visual components, some test questions will require candidates to recognize or analyze data from the graphic or combine data from the passage and the graphic to get the best response.
+- Visual and Quantitative Information- recognize or analyze data from the graphic or combine data from the passage and the graphic from an element such as a graph, figure, or table that provides information pertinent to the reading task may be included with one passage and get the best response.

 Science

-- Data Representation: Information is shown in this format using graphics and tables that resemble content from science books and journals.
-This format's questions assess abilities such as identifying the connections between data in tables and graphs, performing interpolation and extrapolation, and converting tabular data into a graph.
+- Data Representation- identifying the connections between data in tables and graphs, performing interpolation and extrapolation, and converting tabular data into a graph.
+Information is shown using graphics and tables that resemble content from science books and journals.

-- Research Summaries: The information in this format includes descriptions and findings from one or more connected studies.
-The questions center on how the experiments were planned and how the findings were interpreted.
+- Research Summaries- answering questions that center on how the experiments were planned and how the findings were interpreted.
+The information in this format includes descriptions and findings from one or more connected studies.

-- Opposing Points of View: This structure offers two or more accounts for the same scientific phenomenon that are incompatible with one another due to their different premises or inadequate data.
-The questions' main topics are comprehension, evaluation, and comparison of opposing ideas or theories.
+- Opposing Points of View- comprehension, evaluation, and comparison of opposing ideas or theories.
+Questions have two or more accounts for the same scientific phenomenon that are incompatible with one another due to their different premises or inadequate data.

 Writing (Optional)